RedReplicaOfficial/rr-simple-bruterar/README.md

 Implemented:

 1. Clock, Avg.
 Tries/Min, Avg.
-Tries/Hour implemented. !!!Logging of these does not work fully yet and is bugged!!!
+Tries/Hour implemented.
 2. "Start" button is now greyed out until P/R system is implemented.
+3. Pausing and resuming the cracking
+4. Way faster technique
+5. Better GUI

 Will be added:

-- Pausing and resuming the cracking
 - Support for special characters too (ex, !, $, &, etc.)
-- Suppoer for wordlists
-- Way faster technique
-- More extensions to bruteforce through
 - Even though this is a hobby program, niche, small, and very young, multiple languages will be available